 At any time, including after a trial has expired, you can extend a trial.
 Trials can be extended three times, with each extension being for a period of seven days.
 For additional trial extensions, contact your Cisco Umbrella sales representative.

-At the end of the trial period, if the customer has not bought a subscription, the customer's access to Umbrella downgrades to the DNS Monitoring package.
+At the end of the trial period, if the customer has not bought a subscription, the customer's access to Umbrella downgrades to the Premium DNS package.

-When starting a new trial, we recommend that you first acquire a Deal ID from the Cisco Commerce Workspace (CCW).
-You don't need a Deal ID to start a trial; however, you do need a Deal ID to convert a trial to a subscription.
+Before starting, acquire a Deal ID from the Cisco Commerce Workspace (CCW).
+Note, that while you don't need a Deal ID to start a trial; however, you do need a Deal ID to convert a trial to a subscription and this procedure assumes you have one.
 Once you have a Deal ID, update the trial and add this Deal ID information.
 For more information about the Deal ID, see the Cisco Commerce User Guide.

 If you have a Deal ID when starting a trial, the MSSP console automates the input of customer information.